 Our client Anna* came to us after receiving an inheritance from her late mother’s estate.
 Having already taken the decision to use some of the money received to pay down her mortgage, she had a balance of €500,000 remaining.
 How should Anna invest the remainder of her inherited lump sum?

-In Module 1, we learned about the importance of diversification when investing and understanding your risk appetite.
+In our beginning your investment journey video series, we learned about the importance of diversification when investing and understanding your risk appetite.
 Investing comes with its own set of challenges – and you could potentially lose some or all of the money you put in.
-So, before you get started, you need to know how comfortable you are with the risks.
-And so, understanding Anna’s risk tolerance was an important starting point for us.

 How to make the most of your inheritance

-When we spoke to Anna, the first consideration was her investment time horizon for the lump sum or more simply, the length of time she was willing to invest.
-Her financial situation is an important gauge of this: would Anna need these funds in the next 12-24 months??
-If so, it should be kept liquid and in cash and not form part of an investment portfolio.
+Anna’s financial situation is an important gauge: does she need these funds in the next 12-24 months?
+If so, it should be kept liquid and in cash, so it should not form part of an investment portfolio.

-A rainy-day fund is essential for everyone, so together with Anna, we decided to keep 10% liquid, invest 80% with a medium risk and time horizon (five years) and invest 10% in a high-risk, long-term (six-ten years) aspirational bucket.
-The majority of the portfolio was invested across multiple asset classes (equities/commodities/bonds) with an actively managed approach taken to the allocation of these assets across the portfolio which is reviewed regularly.
+A rainy-day fund is essential for everyone, so together with Anna we decided to keep 10 per cent liquid, invest 80 per cent with a medium risk and time horizon (five years), then invest 10 per cent in a high-risk, long-term (six to ten years) aspirational bucket.
+The majority of the portfolio was invested across multiple asset classes (equities / commodities / bonds) with an actively managed approach taken to the allocation of these assets across the portfolio which is reviewed regularly.

 By allocating Anna’s lump-sum across multiple risk buckets, she now has a diversified investment portfolio that aims to deliver long-term growth for her future.